Skip to main content

 • Select a range (cells, rows, or columns): Optionally, select a range of cells, rows, or columns within the sheet.

-If the Excel sheet that you select is open, an error message displays and you will not be able to proceed.
+If the Excel sheet that you select is open, an error message displays, and you will not be able to proceed.
 Close the sheet, select the Refresh button in the Select Excel Input dialog, and finish the input process.

 The Input Data tool skips columns that are not defined.
 A defined column is a column that either contains data or previously contained data that was cleared by the user.
 To include columns that are not defined, specify a range via the Select a range (cells, rows or columns) option in the Select Excel Input dialog.

-See Gzip File Support and Zip File Support for more information.
+When you select a .gz, .tgz, or .zip file, the Extract File window appears.
+Refer to Gzip File Support and Zip File Support for more information.

-Select files: Check the box next to the file you want to extract.
+2. Select files: Check the box next to the file you want to extract.

 Important